OlympusDAO/olympus-docs/docs/overview/07_cross-chain.md

 Olympus currently uses two bridge paths:

-- EVM chains use the `CrossChainBridge` contracts with LayerZero messaging and mint/burn accounting.
+- EVM chains use a LayerZero bridge with mint/burn accounting.
 - Solana uses Chainlink CCIP through `CCIPCrossChainBridge`, the user-facing bridge contract, and CCIP token pools such as `CCIPLockReleaseTokenPool`.

+The EVM bridge was rebuilt with a security-hardened, multi-contract LayerZero V2 design.
+For details on the new contracts, rate limits, and safety guardrails, see the [LayerZero Bridge Security Upgrade](./10_layerzero-bridge-upgrade.md) page.

 ## How to bridge